bjbech/TheMarcoOffset/README.md

 # The Marco Offset

+This is the repository for the website [TheMarcoOffset](themarcooffset.com), a calculator to figure out your Marco Offset amount.

 ## What is The Marco Offset?

 The Marco Offset is a way to calculate your minimum donation to Relay for the St. Jude fundraiser based on a method devised by [Marco Arment](marco.org) on the [Accidental Tech Podcast](atp.fm).

 To calculate:
 1. Subtract the base model price of an iPhone or iPhone Pro from your total purchase price.